b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### DEHEJIA, V.

-* Dehejia, Vidya  (1988).
+* Dehejia, Vidya (2022, 2002, 1988).
 'Slaves of the Lord: The Path of the Tamil Saints'.
-First edition.
-New Delhi, India: Munshirm Manoharlal.
-ISBN 978812500449.
+(NB: First edition @as published in 1988 and there have been two re-printings or impression: 2002 and 2022.).
+New Delhi, India: Munshiram Manoharlal Publishers Pvt.
+Ltd. ISBN 978812500449.

 **Purport:**<br>
-I am contemplatishing purchasing a hardcopy of this volume, as I have not been able to secure a digital copy.
-Dehejia is an exceptional scholar. **TODO:** Purchase: ?
+Hardcover edition Secured on Friday, July 25, 2025 as I resolved it could not be dispensed with and could not locate a facsimile or digital edition.

 ### DEVA, B. ###